Archaeus6/DragonWars/README.md

 # DragonWars
 DragonWars app game.
-Designed for Android.
+Designed for Android use.
-Branch test.